Toshiba T1000

-The Toshiba T1000 is a discontinued laptop computer manufactured by the Toshiba Corporation in 1987.
+The Toshiba T1000 is a discontinued laptop manufactured by the Toshiba Corporation in 1987.
 It has a similar specification to the IBM PC Convertible, with a 4.77 MHz 80C88 processor, 512 KB of RAM, and a monochrome CGA-compatible LCD.
 Unlike the Convertible, it includes a standard serial port and parallel port, connectors for an external monitor, and a real-time clock.

-Unusually for an IBM compatible PC, the T1000 contains a 256 KB ROM with a copy of MS-DOS 2.11.
+Unusual for an IBM compatible PC, the T1000 contains a 256 KB ROM with a copy of MS-DOS 2.11.
 This acts as a small, read-only hard drive.
 Alternative operating systems can still be loaded from the floppy drive, or (if present) the RAM disk.

-Along with the T1200 and earlier T1100, the Toshiba T1000 was one of the early computers to feature a "laptop" form factor and battery-powered operation.
+Along with the T1200 and earlier T1100, the Toshiba T1000 is one of the early computers to feature a "laptop" form factor and battery-powered operation.

 Reception

 PC Magazine in 1988 named the Toshiba T1000 an "Editor's Choice" among 12 tested portable computers.
 One reviewer called it "the first real DOS laptop" and a plausible replacement for his Tandy 200, while another praised its durability after 60,000 miles of traveling and "incredible bargain" $800 street price.
 BYTE in 1989 listed the T1000 as among the "Excellence" winners of the BYTE Awards, stating that it "takes portability to the limit ... as self-contained as you can get and still have a real computer that can handle real-world workloads."
 Noting that it was available for as little as $850, the magazine reported that "Many of us are in love with this one."
 In the same issue, Jerry Pournelle praised it as a "little gem".
 While acknowledging that it cost more than the TRS-80 Model 100 and NEC PC-8201, he believed that "you get quite a lot for the added weight and price", and reported that "Many writers swear by the T1000.
 David Drake loves his."